Transgender woman accuses Wellington women-only gym of discrimination

 A Wellington transgender woman says she has been discriminated against by a gym that describes itself as being "for all women".

-Penelopy Mansell was born a man but has since transitioned to becoming a woman, having been through court procedures to legally change her gender to female on her birth certificate and all other legal documents.
+Penelopy Mansell has spent years transitioning to becoming a woman under New Zealand law, having been through court procedures to legally change her gender to female on her birth certificate and all other legal documents.

 She says she went into Revive Gym on Willis St, Wellington, to enquire about membership prices and potentially join.
 However, she says she was turned down by the first staff member she spoke to.